AdedalaSrikanth/phase2-parquet-augmentation/readme.md

 ## overview

-this project builds a parquet to parquet data augmentation software for tabular datasets.
+This project builds a parquet to parquet data augmentation software for tabular datasets.

-the goal of this phase is to implement the core logic for generating augmented samples while keeping track of the original data.
+The goal of this phase is to implement the core logic for generating augmented samples while keeping track of the original data.

 ---